Go Back

 Instructions

-• In a separate bowl, whisk together the all-purpose flour, almond flour, and fine sea salt.
-Gradually add this dry flour mixture to the wet egg mixture, mixing gently until just combined without over-beating.
+• In a separate bowl, whisk together the all-purpose flour, almond flour, and salt.

 Notes